mitchLui/beees_makeathon_2021/README.md

 This repository stores the project created for the [University of Bristol BEEES Make-a-thon 2021][1].

+**UPDATE: We are ecstatic to share that this project was chosen as Best Project, Most Valid and Most Interactive!**

 - [1.
 BEEES Make-a-thon 2021](#1-beees-make-a-thon-2021)
   - [1.1.
 About the Hackathon](#11-about-the-hackathon)
   - [1.2.
 Our Team](#12-our-team)